Howard Hamlin

-Howard Hamlin is a fictional character who appears in the crime drama television series Better Call Saul, a spin-off prequel of Breaking Bad.
+Howard G. Hamlin is a fictional character who appears in the crime drama television series Better Call Saul, a spin-off and prequel of Breaking Bad.
 He is portrayed by Patrick Fabian and was created by Vince Gilligan and Peter Gould.

 Initially a foil for and longtime antagonist of Jimmy McGill, his hostility and actions towards Jimmy are later revealed to have been largely due to pressure from Chuck McGill, his business partner and Jimmy's elder brother.
 His attempts to correct his past behavior towards Jimmy culminate in devastating consequences.